2021 World Grand Prix

-The 2021 World Grand Prix (also known as the 2021 Cazoo World Grand Prix) was a professional snooker tournament that took place from 13 to 19 December 2021 at the Coventry Building Society Arena in Coventry, England.
+The 2021 World Grand Prix (officially the 2021 Cazoo World Grand Prix) was a professional snooker tournament that took place from 13 to 19 December 2021 at the Coventry Building Society Arena in Coventry, England.
 The event was the first of three events to make up the Cazoo Cup in the 2021–22 snooker season.

 The defending champion was Judd Trump, who overcame Jack Lisowski 10–7 in the previous year's final.
 However, he lost 3–4 in the round of 16 to Tom Ford.

 Ronnie O'Sullivan won the tournament for a second time, defeating Neil Robertson 10–8 in the final.

 Prize fund

 The breakdown of prize money for the event is shown below: